Man City news: Fernandinho and Otamendi suspended for Schalke second leg | Goal.com

 In the 68th minute, Otamendi clattered into Guido Burgstaller from behind to earn his second yellow card of the evening, leaving City down to 10 men.

+But Sane's 85th-minute free-kick against his former side followed by Sterling's 90th-minute winner gave City a big advantage heading into the second leg.

-The loss of Fernandinho could be an especially big blow for City, as the Brazilian has been a vital performer for Pep Guardiola's side this season when healthy.
+The loss of Fernandinho could still be a big blow for City, as the Brazilian has been a vital performer for Pep Guardiola's side this season when healthy.

 Guardiola underlined the 33-year-old's importance last month when he admitted that City had no true alternative to the holding midfielder on their roster.